 I am a PhD student with Jens Eisert at the Dahlem Center for Complex Quantum Systems, Freie Universität Berlin.
-Currently, I’m on a long-term visit to QMATH, the Centre for the Mathematics of Quantum Theory at the University of Copenhagen.
-You can reach me at firstname.lastname@example.org.
+During my PhD, I spent half a year at QMATH, the Centre for the Mathematics of Quantum Theory at the University of Copenhagen.
+You can reach me at email@example.com.

 I firmly belive that my research and tools I use should be in the public domain and I am therefore a strong supporter of Open Source.
 I have been contributing to PennyLane and the Quantum LaTeX template.
 Have a look at my GitHub for rsmf, a small library for making publication-ready plots with matplotlib, and pennylane-pyquest, a plugin that connects PennyLane to the QuEST mixed state simulator.